stefichjo/speranto/ghermanaj/en-prononco.md

 | | | |

 Notes:
-The onset of `ɔɪ` "choice" and the `ɔː` "thought" vowel are raised to the middle of the vowel space, yielding `o̞j` "choice" and `o̞ː` "thought".
+The onset of `ɔɪ` "choice" and the `ɔː` "thought" vowel are raised to the middle of the vowel space, resulting in `o̞j` "choice" and `o̞ː` "thought".

 <!--v-->